Code-Institute-Submissions/johnston9-ms2-apis/README.md

 #### Bitmatch game

 The site also has a game using cryptocurrency images where people can win bitcoin.
 It has a more fun version as well.
-These are there to get people to interact with the site and stay longer.

 <p align="center">
 <img src="documentation/readme-images/rbit1.png" width="60%">